tommeagher/pythonGIJC15/README.md

 * We already scraped one page, now we'll use the same script to try it on [the list of all death row inmates](https://s3.amazonaws.com/python-at-ire15/death_row/dr_offenders_on_dr.html) by adding [one column and a loop](https://github.com/tommeagher/pythonGIJC15/blob/master/scripts/day_two/scrape2.py) to our script.
 There's extra credit for you to work on at home.
 With this scraper, make an additional request for each prisoner's profile page.

 ###Hour Four:
 * Next, we'll tackle another scraper.
 This time, we want to gather information about the size and capacity of the United Kingdom's prison systems.
 We also want to see how many prisons have made adjustments over time to allow them to hold more prisoners than they were originally designed for.
-We'll be scraping a clone of the UK's Justice ministry's [Prison Finder website](https://www.justice.gov.uk/contacts/prison-finder/)
+We'll be scraping a clone of the UK's Justice ministry's [Prison Finder website](https://www.justice.gov.uk/contacts/prison-finder/).
+We'll want to compare each facility's [certified normal accomodation to its operational capacity](http://www.bbc.com/news/uk-19395427).

 ###Hour Five:
 * We'll wrap up our UK prison scraper.